What is a urethral sling procedure, and how does it help with urinary incontinence?

-The patient does not have to donate any of his own blood before surgery.
+You don’t have to donate any of your own blood before surgery.

 What is an artificial urinary sphincter (AUS), and how does it help with urinary incontinence?

-An artificial urinary sphincter (AUS) can help patients who have moderate to severe urinary incontinence because they have had significant sphincter muscle or valve damage after prostate cancer surgery.
+An artificial urinary sphincter (AUS) can help men who have moderate to severe urinary incontinence due to poorly functioning muscle or sphincter valve after prostate cancer surgery.